grey-fish/grey-fish.github.io/Natas/Level16.md

 $ grep -i "^.\{4\}$" test.txt
 abcd
 ```
-If you see above, now we can control the output depending on input number, lets try that:
+If you see above, now we can control the output depending on input number, payload break down below:

 >   ^  :    starts with <br/>